Triscuit2311/AuthentyME-Bot/README.md

 User Commands:
 ```
+~help          ·    Gets all commands availiable to the requesting user.
+Can also get information for a single command.
 ~newhwid       ·    Resets the HWID of the user who sent the command.
 ~changepassword·    Changes your password.
 ```